Devuan without D-Bus

 Choosing a file manager

-A file manager that fits well with this setup is the ncurses based Midnight Commander.
+An interesting and minimalistic file manager is the ncurses based Midnight Commander.